OmAshish/public-apis/README.md

 # Public APIs [![Run tests](https://github.com/public-apis/public-apis/workflows/Run%20tests/badge.svg)](https://github.com/public-apis/public-apis/actions?query=workflow%3A%22Run+tests%22)

-A collective list of free APIs for use in software and web development.
+A collective list of free APIs for use in software and web developments.

 A public API for this project can be found [here](https://github.com/davemachado/public-api)!